matejthetree/cote-conversion-service/README.md

-Let us try to change the `usd_eur` rate. run `node admin.js`
+Let's try to change the `usd_eur` rate. run `node admin.js`
 Your output should be

  `changed usd_eur rate to 0.88`

-To verify that the conversion-service is indeed subscribed to arbitration service, let us run `node client.js` one more time.
+To verify that the conversion-service is indeed subscribed to arbitration service, let's run `node client.js` one more time.

 If your output was indeed